-The impact of the proposed acoustic sources on marine mammals and the corresponding mitigation are addressed in an accompanying Request for an Incidental Harassment Authorization to National Marine Fisheries Service.
+The impact of the proposed acoustic sources on marine mammals and the corresponding mitigation are addressed in the accompanying Request for an Incidental Harassment Authorization to National Marine Fisheries Service (Enclosure #2).
 In brief, measures that will be taken to mitigate possible effects on marine mammals include:

 - 1. Professional mammal observers to be on watch at all times, with authority to order the shutdown of the acoustic sources if mammals are observed with safety zones. - 2.
-A safety zone of 100 meters will be observed for all marine mammals including For pinnipeds and odontocetes (toothed cetaceans), and mysticetes (baleen whales). - 3.
-The airgun source will not be operated during nighttime periods when darkness precludes sighting of mammals within the safety zone.
+For pinnipeds and odontocetes (toothed cetaceans), a safety zone of 50 m. to be observed. - 3.
+For mysticetes (baleen whales), a safety zone of 100 m. to be observed.